 If you’ve decided to build your own indoor or outdoor manège, it’s crucial to spend time planning your project.
 This article highlights the essential points to consider when constructing a new riding arena or choosing an appropriate surface.

 An all-weather arena needs to be fit for purpose, so spend time choosing the best location.
-The area that you choose needs to be as level as possible to avoid additional work, such as cutting and filling the area in order to get the base level.
+Ideally, the area should be as level as possible to avoid additional work, such as cutting and filling, to make the ground more suitable.

-- Contact your planning department for advice.
-This involves them from the outset and you can find out if they have any specific guidelines.
+- Contact your planning department for advice – this involves them from the outset, and you can find out if they have any specific guidelines

 - Submit your drawing & application plans to the planning authority – some construction companies will do this on your behalf, or you can do it yourself